South Jersey Financial Fraud Lawyer

 Examples of financial fraud that may be prohibited under New Jersey law include:

-- Ponzi schemes, which are investment vehicles that purport to pay relatively high rates of return; instead, little or no money is actually invested and new investments are simply used to pay off prior investors
+- Ponzi schemes, which are investment vehicles that purport to pay relatively high rates of return but instead use new investments to pay off prior investors, with little or no money actually invested in legitimate vehicles

-- Identity fraud, where an individual’s personal information is used to withdraw money from their accounts or open new financial accounts or make purchases
+- Identity fraud, where an individual’s personal information is used to withdraw money from their accounts, open new financial accounts, or make unauthorized purchases

 - Phishing, where individuals receive purportedly official communications that ask them to divulge access information for their financial accounts